jorinvo/me/content/post/linux-impressions.md

 I won't try to do any benchmarking here.
 More interesting to me is the perceived performance.

 Here I can say that the biggest difference is as, already mentioned, Docker.

 Apart from that file search in my editor and also starting applications are both definitely faster on Linux.
+*KRunner* in KDE also feels  faster than searching in Gnome or Spotlight on a Mac.

 I mostly cannot tell a difference between Manjaro+KDE and Ubuntu+Gnome, but looking at the system status you can see that Manjaro+KDE consumes less ressources and has less systemd services running.
 For me it was definitely a surprise to find out that in 2020 KDE is more lightweight than Gnome.
 That used to be very different.

 Booting the system I have to say that Dell BIOS seems to be the fastest and Lenovo Thinkpad the slowest.
 Or Lenovo prefers likes to show their giant red logo for a bit longer.